PropsAI/agentserve/README.md

 ## Installation

-To install the AgentServe SDK, you can use pip:
+To install AgentServe, you can use pip:

 ```bash
 pip install -U agentserve